pglombardo/PasswordPusher/containers/docker/README.md

 ##### pwpush-openshift

-You can run PasswordPusher in OpenShift in 2 ways:
+You can run Password Pusher in OpenShift in 2 ways:
   - ephemeral (with no persistent storage): `oc new-app docker.io/pglombardo/pwpush-ephemeral:latest`
   - from an OpenShift template/buildconfig/deploymentconfig and PostgreSQL persistent from the official OpenShift template:
     ```